conraid/SlackBuilds-extra/README.md

 # Slackers

-Slackware Current EXTRA Repository by Conraid
+Slackware Current EXTRA Repository by Conraid.

 ## Repository for Slackware Current packages

+In this branch there are packages that need dependency outside my repository, like ktown by alien for example.

-Repository contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.
+Each directory contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.

 To *make package from slackbuild* do